pinterf/mvtools/README.md

 http://avisynth.nl/index.php/AviSynth%2B#AviSynth.2B_x64_plugins

 Change log
+- 2.7.26 (20180314)
+  -New: MDegrain1-6 and N: new parameter bool "out16" = false.
+If set, 8 bit input results in native 16bit output (like lsb=true hack but this is native).
+   Faster than lsb=true by up to 12% (i7-7700)
+  -Faster: special 10 bit SAD functions instead of the generic 10-16bit one.
+   Depending on the block size, 4-17% gain for a typical MDegrain1-5 session

 - 2.7.25 (20180227)
   Fix: x64: not-cleared mmx state in MSuper assembly code would cause crash later, e.g. in x264 encoding, depending on following filters.